azikerkinov07-cell/PyLoader/README.md

 This project is licensed under the **MIT License**.

-See the `LICENSE` file for more information.
+See the `LICENSE` file for details.

----

-## ❤️ Contributing

-Contributions, suggestions, and improvements are welcome.

-If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.

 ---